Updated: January 3, 2025

 1956 Durham Museum photo of the Missouri River from the home of Claude Reed.
 The original pool and pool house are still intact.

-The diverse collection of homes includes the aforementioned “Woodney” at 9680 N. 30th Street.
-It also includes an architecturally designed mansion at 9630 N. 30th Street that served as the home of Omaha Mayor Gene Leahy.
-Built in 1945, it had a gymnasium with basketball court, shooting range and soda fountain.
-During the height of the nuclear scare, the owner offered his concrete basement with its 20-foot-high reinforced steel ceiling as a bomb shelter.
-The former home of Reed’s Ice Cream founder Claude Reed was built in 1938 and sits at 9645 N. 29th Street.
-The head of one of the world’s largest construction companies, Peter Kiewit, lived at 9702 N. 30th Street in the former “Walden Wood” estate built in 1911.
-Sadly, the home burned to the ground in 1961.
+The diverse collection of homes includes the aforementioned ‘Woodney’ at 9680 N. 30th Street; an architecturally designed mansion at 9630 N. 30th Street that served as the home of Omaha Mayor Gene Leahy, complete with a gymnasium, shooting range, and soda fountain; the former home of Reed’s Ice Cream founder Claude Reed at 9645 N. 29th Street; and the former ‘Walden Wood’ estate at 9702 N. 30th Street, once home to Peter Kiewit, head of one of the world’s largest construction companies.
+Sadly, the Kiewit home burned to the ground in 1961.

 Bonus Pics